-- (iv) monitor the construction works which may uncover archaeologically significant records; and - (v) consult with the EPA in an effective and timely manner, particularly where the potential exists for the construction works to impact on a place of State significance. - (c) Conduct archival recording of cultural heritage significance of the following sites prior to carrying out relevant construction works: - (i) Kalinga Park between Kalinga Street and Sandgate Road, Clayfield; - (ii) Police Citizens Youth Welfare Association Headquarters at Lutwyche; - (iii) Former Swan Hill residential estate at Windsor in the vicinity of Earle Street, prior to demolition; and - (iv) Windsor East, to include Nyamber (prior to demolition) and in Lutwyche, to include Windsor School of Arts.
+- (iv) monitor the construction works which may uncover archaeologically significant records; and - (v) consult with the EPA in an effective and timely manner, particularly where the potential exists for the construction works to impact on a place of State significance. - (c) Conduct archival recording of cultural heritage significance of the following sites prior to carrying out relevant construction works: - (i) Kalinga Park between Kalinga Street and Sandgate Road, Clayfield; - (ii) Police Citizens Youth Welfare Association Headquarters at Lutwyche; and - (iii) Former Swan Hill residential estate at Windsor in the vicinity of Earle Street, prior to demolition.